oVirt/ovirt-site/source/sla/watchdog-device.html.md

 **1) UI for user to add a watchdog device**

        In the Virtual Machines UI.
-       an "Watchdog" Option for user in the "New Server" and "New Desktop" dialogue.
-Both "model" and "action" Options are needed for watchdog device. user can decide whether he needs to add a Watchdog device.
+       There is "Watchdog" option for user in the "New Server" and "New Desktop" dialogue.
-       User can also decide the model and action for watchdog.
+       There is a list of actions for the watchdog device in the engine UI, with a default of none.
+       Also There is also a list of model for the watchdog device in the engine UI, with a default of 'i6300esb'.
+       User can add set the mode and the relevant action before starting the VM.
+Once the watchdog is triggered, it will do whatever action he has set, The user should be able to choose which action to set when starting or editing the VM (for next run).

 **2) report the watchdog event to user**

        Engine poll vm's stats and to check whether a watchdog event was triggered.
-       Engine will notify the user when a watchdog event is triggered, then user can take some actions, restart the vm or dump the vm to look into the reason of this event.
+       Engine will notify the user when a watchdog event is triggered.
+So the user can see the notification on a watchdog action taken, and he can take some actions as he wishes, such as stop / restart the VM.

 <Category:SLA> <Category:Vdsm>